andre-ye/uni/docs/cs/cse-351/lecture.md

 - Arguments to an array are actually passed as the argument (`%rdi` can only hold 8 bytes); so we always need both the array as well as the size information.
 - Multidiimensional array - memory is one-dimensional but we put multiple differerent rows.
 Row-major-ordering: each individual row will be contiguous and different rows come after each other.

+---

+## Week 5 Friday - Structs and Alignment
+- Multidimensional array - row-major ordering, it is guaranteed that all rows are arranged together.
+- Multilevel array - layers of layers of pointers, which each point to a subarray.
+- Multidimensional - only one memory access.
+Multilevel - need to access and follow pointers.
+- `->` - dereference a pointer. `.` - reference an attribute of a struct.
+- No objects in C (not object oriented) - just a group of variables.
+- A struct is a statement in C - it must end iwth a semicolon.
+- When using the variable, `struct name`.
+- After being defined, struct acts like a primitive.
+- `typedef` - can be used to create an alias for another existing data type.
+- You don't need to declaree a name when using an alias.
+- Make sure to know wha the slides are talking about.
+- Struct pointers - pointers store addresses which look all the same.
+Same width, store addresses.
+- When pointing to a struct, this struct has fields.
+A struct pointer doesn't need to point towards the declared instance of the struct.
+  - Some struct fields might be meaningless.
+- Alignment - if it is a multiple of $$K$$, dividing by $$K$$ should give me a remainder of 0.
+- Each individual field has its own alignment requirements.
+- Arrays are treated by their elements - if the first element is aligned, then all following elements in the array will be aligned.
+- The size of the overall struct must be a multiple of the maximum size.
+External fragmentation added after fields.
+If we want to use an array of structs, we need to make sure that following structs in the array are also aligned.
+- Alignment of structs is completely deterministic
+- Programmers can save space by re-ordering elements.